HardCodeDev777/GameObjects-Finder/README.md

 ## **How to Use**

-**The script won't find GameObjects that don't have a MeshRenderer component!**

 The `GameObjectsFinder` script provides a simple way to search for objects in the scene using the Unity Inspector.
 You can:

 -   **Search by Tag** – Enter a tag name to find all objects with that tag.